Milovan Mirošević: International career

 He represented Chile U17 at the 1997 South American U-17 Championship and Chile U20 at the 1999 South American U-20 Championship.
 In addition, he played for Chile B against England B on 10 February 1998.
 Chile won by 2–1.

 Mirosevic received his first opportunity with the Chile national team under Juvenal Olmos' tenure as manager.
 During these World Cup qualifying games, Mirošević scored twice, once against Argentina and once against Uruguay.

 During the 2010 World Cup qualifiers, Marcelo Bielsa called Mirosevic up for the first games against Uruguay and Paraguay, without getting the chance to play.
 After four years of not being called up by the national team, on 10 November 2011, he was called up by Claudio Borghi to fill in after some suspensions were in effect, getting the chance to play as a substitute during one of the games.

 Managerial career

 Despite he graduated as a Football Manager, he didn't accept an offer to make an internship at the C.D.
 Universidad Católica, but he has worked as Promotion Coordinator for the youth players of the same club.
 In April 2022, he left his job at the Universidad Católica to begin his managerial career as the assistant coach of Patricio Ormazábal of Chile U20.

+In 2023, Mirosevic served as sport director of Deportes Colina.
+In the second half of 2024, he returned to Universidad Católica as head of the youth system.
+In May 2025, he assumed as assistant coach of Rodrigo Valenzuela.

 Personal life

-He is the cousin of the deputy Vlado Mirosevic.
+He is the cousin of politician Vlado Mirosevic and he is of Croatian descent.